mdalai/my-dev-world/cmd_general.md

 ### Perl
 - use `eval` instead of `try catch`.
 The latter works strangely.
 - `untaint`: any data from external source is `taint` in `perl -T` taint mode.
 The var from command arg and glob is taint.
+Throws error `Insecure dependency...`.
 To untaint, apply regular expression.
 [How to use taint mode](http://www.perlmeme.org/howtos/secure_code/taint.html)

 ### ca-cert